danielscholl/spring-cloud-microservice/README.md

 ### Create Environment File

-Create an environment setting file in the root directory ie: `.env.ps1` or `.envrc`
+Create an environment setting file in the root directory and microservice directories ie:  `.envrc`

 Default Environment Settings